VTimofeenko/unsigned-repo-verify-signature/README.md

 This repo is used to test verify-signature eclass.
-Commits here should not be signed.
+Initial commits here should not be signed.